 4. Visit one of the famous Gaudi houses, like Casa Battlo or Casa Mila

-If you only have 36 hours in Barcelona, I recommend to choose one of the Gaudi houses to visit.
+If you only have 36 hours in Barcelona, I recommend choosing one of the Gaudi houses to visit.
 Mainly because they are expensive and do take up at least 2 hours to fully explore.
 If money is not a problem, by all means, do visit both as I found them quite different.
-Each of them show a different period of Gaudi’s works.
+Each of them shows a different period of Gaudi’s works.
 They do have things in common which is fun to recognize but they are both very unique.
 Because you’re now on the Passeig de Gracia, you’ll find Casa Battlo on one side of the street.

 Almost opposite from the Casa Battlo, you’ll find Casa Mila, or la Pedrera.
-This is a vast building with 2 court yards and is still being used by residents!
+This is a vast building with 2 courtyards and is still being used by residents!
 Even today.
 Go through the collection of Modernist furniture and end at the roof.
 Not only you’ll have spectacular views across Barcelona, but the chimneys make for very fun photographs.

 You’ll only have 36 hours in Barcelona, so don’t waste them by waiting in line.
 Buy your tickets in advance.